tsegismont/rhq-alerts-mobile/README.md

 RHQ Alerts Mobile is an Ionic/Cordova based application which gives RHQ users the list of unacknowledged alerts (much like the recent alert portlets does).

-When a user touch an alert item, he gets the details and may acknowledge the alert.
+When a user touches an alert item, he gets the details and may acknowledge the alert.

 ##Done
 * [X] Screen design with data mocking (see screenshots below)